 - How much income are you able to show without getting a job in your destination country.
-This can include from existing businesses, investments or other sources?
+To illustrate, this can include income from existing businesses, investments or other sources?

 - How long are you willing to live in a country before becoming a citizen of that country?

-Now, having said all that, there are some great opportunities that will be accessible for many people.
-We spend thousands of hours analysing immigration rules from around the world and here are some of our favourites.
+Now, having said all that, there are some great opportunities that will be accessible to many people.
+To this end, we have spend thousands of hours analysing immigration rules from around the world and here are some of our favourites.

-Some countries in the world give citizenship to you if you were born in that country (jus soli) such as the USA.
-Others allow you to inherit citizenship through your parents if they were citizens of that country when you were born (Jus sanguinis) as is the case in much of Europe.
-And some countries apply both principles, such as in Australia.
+Some countries in the world give citizenship to you if you were born in that country (jus soli).
+For example, the USA.
+Others allow you to inherit citizenship through your parents if they were citizens of that country when you were born (Jus sanguinis).
+This is the case in much of Europe.
+Finally, some countries apply both principles, such as in Australia.

 There are a few countries in the world however that will go a step further and allow you to inherit citizenship through your grandparents or even great-grandparents.
 We have found that this comes as a pleasant surprise to many people who realise they are able to get second passports this way.
 Here are a few of those examples:

 - You can get citizenship through a grandparent who was born in Ireland.
 This entitlement is not affected by when or where you were born.

 - You can also get citizenship through a great grandparent.
 The catch is that your parent must have been an Irish Citizen when you were born.